kulkultech/open-source/en_ID/pages/internship.md

 [![][DockerTutorialThumb]][DockerTutorial]

 ## Step 5 - Keeping fork updated

+Note: This not required for a non-technical candidate.
+A non-technical candidate can use [GitHub Codespace][codespace] or directly on GitHub graphical user interface.

 At this fifth stage, we will discuss a little how-to to keeping fork updated.
 So the goal is how we can get the latest version from the upstream repository and then merge the new changes into your fork.